annad2694/sep11-freedom-project/blog/entry02.md

 Evidence: code snippets, screenshots, etc
 What your FP goal is for winter break; be specific!

-i have watched https://www.youtube.com/watch?v=n_ec3eowFLQ video because it is similar to the game i want to make, it makes it through js and i intend to use some js features. from the last blog i also said i have been expirementing using
+i have watched https://www.youtube.com/watch?v=n_ec3eowFLQ video because it is similar to the game i want to make, it makes it through js and i intend to use some js features. from the last blog i also said i have been expirementing timing using both wait() in Kaboom and setTimeout() in JavaScript to see how the game reacts which you can see from

 Text